B59-CloudDevOps/roboshop-ansible/README.md

   * What if in future if 5 more nodejs components comes up ?
   * Identify the common pattern for nodejs and place them in a common role
   * Then import them whereever it's needed.

+> Right now, we just have one java component which is shipping & one python component which is payment.
+  * Keeping the future java or payment components in to consideration, I would like to write common files